jamespfennell/transiter/docs/src/systems.md

 # Configuring transit systems

-Transit systems, like the NYC subway or San Francisco BART, are added to Transiter by providing a YAML configuration file that contains information about the transit system.
+Transit systems - like the NYC subway or San Francisco BART - are added to Transiter by providing a YAML configuration file that contains information about the transit system.
 You can find many examples of transit system configurations in